yessSamuels/Twilight-Quiz/README.md

 // We have music for you to enjoy the test at it fullest.

-Play by Pressign Start Game and clik on the next button to move to the next questions, enjoy the twilight saga vibe.
+Play by pressing the start game button and move to the next questions.